dogbutcat/docker-glider/README.md

 - COUNTRY `default:` "".

->filter subscribe link for forward.
+>filter subscribe link for forward. support use '|' to filter multiple countries

 - MANUAL `default:` 0